-What Does A Medical Technologist Do?
-You, a medical technologist, will work in labs of many sizes.
-You’ll be the supervisor to medical lab technicians, and your duties will be on a higher level than those you watch over.
+Medical technologist will work in labs of many sizes.
+They supervise medical lab technicians, and duties will be on a higher level than those you watch over.
 You can choose a specialization, if you desire:

 - Blood bank technologist: You’ll work with blood to classify it and make it ready for transfusion.

 - Clinical chemistry technologist: You’ll analyze the chemical and hormonal contents of fluid specimens.

 - Cytotechnologist: You’ll use cell samples to prepare slides to check for abnormalities or cancers